Wondering How to Become a Freelance Copywriter? Hint: Maybe You Shouldn’t

 Listen, I get it.
 We want things to be clear.
 And simple.
 And well-defined.
 But in the loosey-goosey world of writing, some things overlap.
 Take blogging and copywriting.
 What’s the difference?
 Are they different?

-The goal of the garden store’s blog is to capture people who are already searching on relevant phrases linked to what the garden store is selling.
-The idea being that if you bring in someone who is already searching for, say, “best mulch for flower beds” (1900 searches a month) thanks to a kick-ass blog post on that subject, well . . . you likely see where this is heading.
+The goal of the garden store’s blog is to capture people who are already googling relevant phrases linked to what the garden store is selling.
+The idea is that if you bring in someone to the site who is already searching for, say, “best mulch for flower beds” (1900 searches a month) thanks to a kickass blog post on that subject, the person might appreciate the value they’re getting from the article, stick around the site, and maybe order products, services, or the garden store owner’s latest book.

 You get the idea.
-The blog post was written to answer a prospective customer’s specific question—and to possibly make a sale.
+The blog post was written to answer a prospective customer’s specific question and engage them enough that they’ll come back or stick around and maybe one day become a customer.

-And that’s precisely why I consider blogging a subset of copywriting.
-While a prospect might need more than one well-written blog post to convince them to buy, the blog post still provided an important first step in their journey.
+Right you are!
+Most prospects need more than one well-written blog post to convince them to buy.
+But that initial blog post still provides an important first step in their overall buying journey.

-Jargon alert: We call this the “top” of the sales funnel where we provide high-quality content to attract people who are just getting started on their buying quest and doing searches in Google.
+Jargon alert: People who are just starting their buying journey are in the “top” of the sales funnel.
+Our job as writers is to provide high-quality content to attract these folks who are likely doing searches in Google.
 Once we lure them to the site via the blog—and they hopefully take another action, like subscribe to the blog or sign up for email alerts—the goal is to stay in front of them and help nudge them down the sales funnel until they are ready to come out the other end as a customer.

 Bottom line: I consider blogging an essential service that I offer as a freelance copywriter.
 In fact, I’d say blogging probably makes up 70 percent of my copywriting business.
 Today alone, I blogged about vaginal atrophy, social media screening services, how to market a senior living community, and tips for being successful in beauty school.